Analysts' Top S&P 500 Stocks to Buy Now

 (Image credit: Getty Images)

 Although the Magnificent 7 stocks have done much of the bull market's heavy lifting, that hardly means these names are doomed to underperform from here.
-Indeed, as we'll see below, four of Wall Street's top-rated stocks to buy hail from the Magnificent 7.
+Indeed, as we'll see below, three of Wall Street's top-rated stocks to buy hail from the Magnificent 7.
 Companies from the healthcare, energy and industrials sectors are ably represented too.

 Here's how we found the top S&P 500 stocks to buy now.
 It's well known that industry analysts are reluctant to slap Sell ratings on the names they cover.
 There are a bunch of reasons for this, some more defensible than others.
 What's less commonly understood is that Strong Buy recommendations, while not nearly as rare as Sell calls, are in somewhat short supply too.